ProfessorDong/Deep-Learning-Course-Examples/README.md

-# Deep-Learning-Class
+# Deep Learning Course Examples
-Class Examples for Introduction to Deep Learning
+Course Examples of Introduction to Deep Learning Department of Electrical and Computer Engineering, Baylor University